crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 You will need to install the [`crowdsecurity/iis`](https://hub.crowdsec.net/author/crowdsecurity/collections/iis) collection.

-The collection contains a parser for IIS W3C log format (with the default fields) and another collection containing all the basic HTTP scenarios.
+The collection contains a parser for IIS W3C log format (with the default fields) and an another collection containing all the basic HTTP scenarios.

-To install the collection from an admin powershell prompt run `cscli.exe collections install crowdsecurity/iis`.
+To install the collection from an administrator powershell prompt, run `cscli.exe collections install crowdsecurity/iis`.

-If your IIS setup logs to a file, add the following to your acquisition configuration (`C:\Program Files\CrowdSec\config\acquis.yaml`):
+If your IIS logs to a file, add the following to your acquisition configuration (`C:\Program Files\CrowdSec\config\acquis.yaml`):
 ```yaml
 use_time_machine: true
 filenames: